cujojs/wire/docs/concepts.md

 * `message` - a String
 * `helloWired` - an AMD module with module id `app/HelloWired`.
 In this case the module is a constructor function, which wire.js will use to create an object instance.
-* `plugins` - an Array containing one AMD module to load.
+* `$plugins` - an Array containing one AMD module to load.
 This module happens to be a wire.js plugin for referencing DOM nodes--read more on referencing below and in the [References](#references) section.

 ### References